Bad Samaritans (TV series)

-Bad Samaritans is an American comedy series produced by Walt Becker, Kelly Hayes, and Ross Putman.
+Bad Samaritans is an American sitcom produced by Walt Becker, Kelly Hayes, and Ross Putman.
 It premiered on Netflix on March 31, 2013, and various digital distribution platforms on April 2, 2013.
 Bad Samaritans is no longer available on Netflix.

 Premise

 When Jake and Drew's anniversary picnic turns into a massive breakup that accidentally starts a raging wildfire, they are both sentenced to 2,000 hours of community service which they have to serve together.
 Each week, they join a ragtag group of degenerates that includes lifelong stoner Hagerty, aspiring socialite Trainy, former biker gang member Doug, and their Napoleonic parole officer Dax Wendell to complete degrading assignments.
 While performing menial tasks like assisting the elderly, picking up trash, and euthanizing dogs, Jake and Drew continue to deal with their breakup and the constant nightmare of doing the worst jobs in the world, for no money, with their ex.